 As active cats, the day-to-day care of your Cymric should be relatively easy, particularly if you can get into a regular routine.
 His ideal living environment is where he is not left alone for long periods as he is a highly sociable cat that loves being with his humans and fellow pet companions.

 The Cymric is particularly fastidious about his hygiene so it’s important to keep the cat litter box spotlessly clean as well as ensuring he is able to keep clean himself too.
 More on grooming that magnificent coat shortly, but you also need to care for the rest of his ‘bits’.
 Check his butt for feces or anything else that may be hanging on to that long hair and clean away if necessary, so he doesn’t spread the muck around your home.
 His lovely large eyes will regularly need a gentle clean, especially if they are getting a bit gunked up, so carefully wipe the corners each day with a soft damp cloth to keep them sparkling.
 Also check his ears weekly and if they look mucky, they can be wiped out with a cotton ball, moistened warm water.
+Head over to our review of the best cat ear cleaners for more choices.

 Your Cymric Cat may suffer from periodontal or gum disease if his teeth are not adequately maintained, so help him with his dental hygiene by feeding him the right diet and include some dry kibble which can sweep any plaque from his teeth as he eats.
 If necessary, a weekly brush with a soft cat toothbrush can work wonders.